OneUptime/interview/software-full-stack.md

 We also give you an option to delete all the code you have written at the end of the interview.
 If you choose this, please send a PR deleting all of your code and we will merge that in.

+**Any tips for this interview?**

+This is a **staff level** interview (hence high-pay).
+Please work on things that are non-trivial.
+We’ve had several people send us trivial PR’s and have been denied.
+Writing tests for a button component won't cut it.
+If your code can be replicated by a simple GitHub Copilot prompt - then this interview is not for you.
+Please take your time to understand this software and then work anything you like.

 **What happens if I'm rejected?**

 If you're rejected, the issues and code you've worked on belongs to the open source project https://github.com/oneuptime/oneuptime. your code belongs to the community and is MIT licensed and is free for anyone to fork and use.
 You can continue contriuting if you like and pick up more issues if you're interested, a lot of developers who work with us have improved their skills this way before joining us.
 Keep contributing if you're interested, and be proud you're creating an open-source SRE and DevSecOps solution for the world to use.

 We also give you an option to delete all the code you have written at the end of the interview.
 If you choose this, please send a PR deleting all of your code and we will merge that in.

 **Where are you based?**